-Turn your Raspberry Pi or Nvidia Jetson into a ninja-cam with hardware-acceleration enabled!
+Turn your Raspberry Pi, Nvidia Jetson, Orange Pi, Windows PC, Mac, Linux box, or nearly any Python-compatible system into a ninja-cam with hardware-acceleration enabled!
 This lets you publish live streaming video and audio directly to your web browser or OBS instance using VDO.Ninja.
 Achieve very low streaming latency over the Internet or a LAN; all for free.

-It also has the ability to record remote VDO.Ninja streams to disk, without needing to transcode, and can broadcast a low-latency video stream to multiple viewers at time.
+It also has the ability to record remote VDO.Ninja streams to disk (no transcode step), it can broadcast a low-latency video stream to multiple viewers (with a built-in SFU) at time, and because it works with VDO.Ninja, you get access to its ecosystem and related features.

 The core concepts and code used in this project can be reused for other projects; most Linux systems, and a large variety of embedded systems; potentially even smartphones.
 There’s a focus of supporting Raspberry Pis and Nvidia Jetson systems, which includes offering pre-built images and install scripts.
 Other Linux system users should still be able to use the code, but setup support will be limited.